PowerShell/ProjectMercury/docs/GettingStarted.md

 AIShell is a command line interface (CLI) tool that allows you to interact with different AI assistants within your CLI.
 You can choose which agent to use when you start AIShell.
-And you can switch between them when you are using AIShell.
+And you can switch between them when you're using AIShell.

 Each AI assistant is known as an agent.
 In this version of AIShell, we include two agents, one talking to an **Azure OpenAI** instance of **gpt-4o** and an Azure agent that can assist with Azure CLI commands.
 During this initial development period, we provide you with access to Azure OpenAI.
-When we formally release Aish you will need to provide your own Azure OpenAI deployment and update the configuration to use your instance.
+When AIShell formally releases, you must provide your own Azure OpenAI deployment and update the configuration to use your instance.

-The AIShell executable (`aish.exe`) can be run in your command shell for a full screen experience.
+The AIShell executable (`aish.exe`) can be run in your command shell for a full-screen experience.
-If you are using Windows Terminal and PowerShell 7 you can use the **AIShell** PowerShell module to create a split screen, or sidecar, experience.
+If you're using Windows Terminal and PowerShell 7, you can use the **AIShell** PowerShell module to create a split-screen or sidecar experience.
 This is the recommended way to use AIShell because you get deeper integration with the shell.
 These features include:

 - Inserting code from the sidecar response directly into the working shell